dlclark/dev-platform-experience/template-report.md

 ### Ecosystem
 How usable is the ecosystem?
 Did you find the libraries you needed?
 How's the package system?

+### Deployment
+How was the deployment of the code to production?
+Was it easy to automate or require manual steps?

 ### Runtime Performance
 How did the runtime performance stack up?
 Did you have to spend a lot of time optimizing or did it just kinda come out ok? _TODO: We'll need to figure out a way to standardize this_